Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The crew was landed in St. John's on Sept.
 16 and an inquiry was held there on Sept.
 19-1942 with the captain, the 2nd mate (officer on watch on the bridge), Able Seaman Stang (helmsman) and the 1st engineer attending.

 As will be seen when going to my page about Convoy ON 127, this convoy had several Norwegian ships.
-See also my text for Hindanger, Daghild, Marit II and Fjordaas, as well as the external link at the end of this page to ON 127 for more info on this convoy battle.
+See also my pages about Hindanger, Daghild, Marit II and Fjordaas, as well as the external link at the end of this page to ON 127 for more info on this convoy battle.
+A. Hague's listing for Convoy ON 127 is also available.

 Crew List - No casualties: